 William Loader doesn't seem to have been a remarkable ringer but he achieved considerable fame outside the tower.
-He was a farrier based in Peach Street (possibly at the Old Forge 45-47, which is now converted to offices) and he regularly appears to have distinguished himself in competitions.
+He was a farrier based in Peach Street (possibly in the Old Forge at no. 45-47, which is now converted to offices) and he regularly appears to have distinguished himself in competitions.
 For example, in 1899, the Parish Magazine reported that: ‘William Loader of Peach Street, one of our Bellringers, at the recent Royal Counties Show at Windsor, again took 1st prize for shoeing carriage horses’.
 William’s grave is appropriately surrounded by an example of the blacksmith’s craft.

 James Frederick Mattingley has the distinction of being the shortest serving Foreman at All Saints.
 He was a blacksmith by trade, and took up ringing while in his teens.
 He was almost 50, and had rung at All Saints for 31 years when Sam Paice died in the autumn of 1920.
 He seems to have been considered Sam’s natural successor, and he stepped into the Foreman’s shoes until the AGM the following January.
 The band asked him to carry on but but declined because he didn’t feel he could give the time that the office required.
 He only rang for four more years, and died in 1925.
 The picture of him here was taken much earlier, when he was 30.